 Getting Data in and out of Canadian Payroll

-My second session was a bit of a dud, although the 2.5 people I had attend may disagree!
+My second session was a bit of a dud, although the 2.5 people I had to attend may disagree!
 Yes, 2.5.
 I’m averaging it out in my favour. 🙂

-The session started with 3 people but 1 realized about half way through that it wasn’t for him and left.
+The session started with 3 people but 1 realized about halfway through that it wasn’t for him and left.
 The challenge with Canadian Payroll at a GPUG Summit is if you don’t have any sessions, people complain that there isn’t any content; and if you have sessions, no one shows up.
 This is the 2nd year I’ve been in or involved in a CanPay session and the attendance was dismal for both.

-My frustration with this is I spent probably 15-20 hours, if not more, on preparing for this presentation with testing, slide deck, practise etc., and for only 2 people to attend, that’s frustrating and a waste of my time.
+My frustration with this is I spent probably 15-20 hours, if not more, on preparing for this presentation with testing, slide deck, practice etc., and for only 2 people to attend, that’s frustrating and a waste of my time.

 To be clear though, I don’t have regrets helping the people in the session, that’s time well spent but had I known, I wouldn’t have wasted so much personal time preparing the content I prepared.
 We had a good detailed conversation, the 2 people who stayed and myself, about their questions and ended up mostly just talking through other situations since neither of them were technical users who would have been the primary audience for my presentation anyway.